Plumsail/forms-docs/SharePoint/javascript/fields-sp.rst

                 //MULTI CHOICE LOOKUP

-                //returns an array of the selected IDs fd.field('LookupMulti').value;
+                //returns an array of objects
+                fd.field('LookupMulti').value;

-                //returns an ID of the first selected fd.field('LookupMulti').value[0];
+                //returns the first selected element as an object fd.field('LookupMulti').value[0];

-                // returns first selected element as text: fd.field('LookupMulti').value[0].LookupValue;
+                //returns first selected element as text:
+                fd.field('LookupMulti').value[0].LookupValue;

                 //set with an array of IDs: